Skip to content

 Inheriting columns

-A nested grid container will inherits the columns from its parent unless the columns prop is specified to the instance.
+A nested grid container inherits the columns from its parent unless the columns prop is specified to the instance.

 size=8/24